- ABOUT AAPOLY

 - Do not respond to conversation from strangers on the street or in a car - continue walking

-- Be aware of your surroundings, and avoid using personal stereos or radios - you might not hear trouble approaching
+- Be aware of your surroundings, and avoid using headphones - you might not hear trouble approaching

-- Always keep your briefcase or bag in view and close to your body
+- Always keep your handbag, briefcase or bag in view and close to your body

 - Be discrete with your cash or mobile phones

 - When going to your car or home, have your keys in your hand and easily accessible

 - If you do not have a mobile phone, make sure that you have a phone card or change to make a phone call, but remember - emergency 000 calls are free of charge.

 More information, please click and download Student Handbook